Skip to main content

 Key differentiator: same-flow evidence beats feature-page claims.

 Cut over only after the pilot passes and you validate one edge case that matters to your model (for example, a paid reschedule or group-booking handoff).
 Keep a two-tool stack only if each tool solves a distinct problem, with no overlap, and it reduces failure risk without adding admin drag.
-After launch, run a 30-day retention check and define your switch trigger as [add current cutover threshold after verification].
+After launch, run a 30-day retention check and define your switch trigger only after the current cutover threshold is verified from source records.
 Key differentiator: you decide from evidence, then move to cutover planning.

 You might also find this useful: The Best Google Workspace Add-Ons for Productivity.